nasstymatt/mhd2_framework/README.md

 [libmicrohttpd2](https://www.gnu.org/software/libmicrohttpd/), SQLite, and Lua templates.

 **Not a library nor a fully functional framework.
 This is just my way of doing things.
 Copy it, modify it, own it.**
+**NOTE: libmicrohttpd2 is experimental.
+You might need to debug some build issues manually.**

 ## What it is
 A working foundation for SSR web apps in C3.
 Compiles to a single static binary.
-**2.8MB** stripped binary including Lua VM, SQLite, embedded assets and templates.
+**2.9MB** stripped binary including Lua VM, SQLite, embedded assets and templates.

 ## What's inside
 - **Router** — middleware chain, route params, static file serving